-They let in air which reduces sweating on the feet and prevents the damping of insoles.
+They let in the air, reducing sweating on the feet and preventing insoles’ damping.

 6. Safety Buckle

-The safety buckle plays an important role in reinforcing the feet inside the rollerblades.
+The safety buckle is vital in reinforcing the feet inside the rollerblades.
 They also offer more stability and ensure the ankles are comfortable as one skates.

-Now that you already know there’s no significant difference between inline skates and rollerblades let’s look into the Rollerblade inline skate brand.
+Now that you know there’s no significant difference between inline skates and rollerblades, let’s look into the Rollerblade inline skate brand.
 Shall we?

-Also, check these amazing socks for Rollerblading on Amazon
+Also, check out these amazing socks for Rollerblading on Amazon

 Rollerblade Inline Skates Brand